jceipek/jceipek.github.com/content/resume/index.md

   time=["2014", "Present"]
   employer="Entrepreneur"
   role="Co-founder & Tech Lead"
-  overview="""Developed and co-designed multiplayer arcade game featured at the highly selective E3 Indiecade Showcase."""
+  overview="""Co-designed and developed multiplayer arcade game featured at the highly selective E3 Indiecade Showcase."""
   #I started two game companies with creators from around the world, authored contracts, co-designed gameplay mechanics, and implemented game systems for several unreleased games.
 I learned the importance of scoping and negotiation.""" # Think about this...
 [[employment]]
   time=[2013]